ray-project/ray/doc/source/data/dataset.rst

 Datasource Compatibility
 ------------------------

-Ray Datasets supports reading and writing many file formats.
+Ray Data supports reading and writing many file formats.
 To view supported formats, read the :ref:`Input/Output reference <input-output>`.

-If your use case isn't supported, reach out on `Discourse <https://discuss.ray.io/>`__ or open a feature request on the `Ray GitHub repo <https://github.com/ray-project/ray>`__, and check out our :ref:`guide for implementing a custom Datasets datasource <datasets_custom_datasource>` if you're interested in rolling your own integration!
+If your use case isn't supported, reach out on `Discourse <https://discuss.ray.io/>`__ or open a feature request on the `Ray GitHub repo <https://github.com/ray-project/ray>`__, and check out our :ref:`guide for implementing a custom datasource <data_custom_datasource>` if you're interested in rolling your own integration!

 .. _data-talks: